-Visitors should not visit any area of the hospital if they are:
+If you are visiting for the exceptions stated above, you should not visit any area of the hospital if you are:

 No children should be visiting without the ward sister or the nurse in charge's explicit prior permission.

 Visitors should follow social distancing guidance and keep the time spent in the hospital to a minimum, please go directly to the area you are visiting and do not visit other areas of the hospital.

 Upon entering the ward, visitors will be directed to wash hands thoroughly for 20 seconds.
 And we would ask visitors to do the same on leaving the ward and follow all other guidance given by our staff.